-• Coursework: 40%

-In-Course test 20%
+o In-Course test 20%

 Group Project 20%

-• Final Exam 60%

 MATH6622 DIFFERENTIAL EQUATIONS

 (4 Credits) (Semester II)

 This course presents various classes of differential equations, and shows how each may be used to construct models in various branches of science and engineering, demonstrates existence and uniqueness of solution, and shows where possible how each may be solved.
 Students will be exposed to modern mathematical software specifically designed for the solution of differential equations, and will be taught to use this software to explore the properties of the equations encountered on the course.